UniqueNetwork/unique-sdk/packages/web/README.md

 #### PATCH /collection/transfer

-Purpose of the method: generates an unsigned extrinsic for transferring rights to collections
+Generates an unsigned extrinsic for transferring rights to collections

 #### Request body